 Keep your eyes peeled on this space to read about my musings on winter riding.
 Things I love.
 Things I’m not a fan of.
 My favourite hacks.
 Special gear.
 Riding with kids.
 Cargo biking in the winter.
 E-assist in the winter.
 You name it.
 In fact, feel free to ask this cargo biking mom any questions in the comments section, below.

-If you are in Calgary next Tuesday, November 14th,
+If you are in Calgary this coming Thursday, November 16th,

-I’m going to be a part of a small panel discussion called
+I’m going to be a part of a rad panel discussion called

 “Shift Into Winter: Winter Cycling Workshop”

 Keep riding all winter long because you can.
-Because it is an awesome way to start the day.
+Because it is a wonderful way to start the day.
 Because it is peaceful.
 Because we’re Canadian and we have a winter that we might as well embrace.
 Because YOLO.

 Other posts in this series